 Additional or periodic training

 Half day face to face training or day conferences are occasionally held in response to current issues, open to all staff.
-In the past this has included Suicide awareness for schools, CSE awareness and Domestic Abuse DASH risk assessment.
+In the past this has included Suicide awareness, CSE awareness and Domestic Abuse DASH risk assessment.
 There is also the annual WDSCB Engagement with Education sessions and safeguarding week.

 Promoted via email and iPoint.